LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

     1. Why is it generally advantageous to parameterize the `Maze.print` method with the output destination?
     1. What is the purpose of the `Maze.get` method, given that it is not used in `Main` or `Maze`?

-# Extra credit

-- Distinguish between the way out and dead-end attempts at the end.
-In particular, represent visited cells leading to a dead end as - (minus).
-- Try with both a stack (LIFO) and an ordinary queue (FIFO) and briefly discuss your findings.

 # Submission

 -    Make sure you have created a separate project for this activity.